reupen/columns_ui/README.md

 Its features include:

 - a dark mode on Windows 10 and 11
-- a playlist view with grouping, artwork and in-line metadata editing
+- grouping support in the playlist view with variable grouping levels, artwork and sticky group headings
+- optional smooth scrolling in most built-in panels
+- inline metadata editing
 - [DirectWrite text rendering](https://en.wikipedia.org/wiki/DirectWrite) in
-  most built-in panels, including colour emoji support
+  most built-in panels with support for colour emojis, variable fonts and dynamic text styling
-- colour management for artwork
+- colour management for artwork, and HDR image support in the artwork view panel
 - support for SVG icons in the buttons toolbar via [SVG services](https://github.com/reupen/svg-services)
 - item details and properties panels to view detailed track information